LittleBigRefresh/Docs/Docs/topics/vita.md

 ## Step 4: Finalize the setup!

-Exit out of AutoPlugin2 editor by pressing the correct back button for your region, then selecting `Exit` on AutoPlugin2's menu.
+Exit out of AutoPlugin2 editor by pressing the back button, then select `Exit` on AutoPlugin2's menu.
 Finally, restart your Vita.

 Now, ensure your game is fully up to date.